ashishpatel26/algorithms/depth-first-search/README.md

 The **time complexity** for marking all the vertices connected to `s` in time proportional to the sum of their degrees.
 The degree is the number of adjacent nodes of a vertex.
 The time to find a path from `s` to `v` is proportional to its length.

+It is also possible to use depth-first search to efficiently find the **connected components** of a graph.
+As discussed in the graph module, a graph is **connected** if there is a path from every vertex to every other vertex in the graph.
+A graph that is **not connected** consists of a set of **connected components**, which are maximal connected subgraphs.

 Implementation
 ---------------